HackThisSite/CryptoPaste/README.md

 There are also some optional settings:

 * **title** - Page title that shows up in the `<title>` HTML tag
-* **breadcrumb** - Breadcrump that appears on the left side of the top menu bar.
+* **breadcrumb** - Breadcrumb that appears on the left side of the top menu bar.
 Hash-map of two values:
   * **icon** - Fontawesome icon ([reference](https://fontawesome.com/icons))
   * **text** - Text to show in the breadcrumb
 * **head** block - HTML content to put just before the `</head>` closing tag